jinhegithub/Laravel_Chat_app_Ajax/README.md

 # Laravel_Chat_app_Ajax
-This app is a real time chat app with notifications based on php laravel 5.4 framework.
-For frontend I used Jquery and bootstrap and Ajax for transferring data between frontend and backend.
+This app is a real time chat app with notifications with ability to change your online status and see old messages based on php laravel 5.4 framework.
+For frontend Jquery, bootstrap and Ajax for transferring data between frontend and backend. comes with very basic responsive design.

 <h2> Welcome </h2>